 Pulling the throttle control lever back from the neutral 12 o'clock position to the 11 o'clock position will engage the reverse gear with minimal throttle.
-From the 11 o'clock position to the 9 o'clock position, the vessel is in reverse gear with differing levels of throttle selections.
+From the 11 o'clock position to the 9 o'clock

 Shown here is the remote control in the full reverse position which shows as 9 o'clock.